mlswg/mls-architecture/draft-ietf-mls-architecture.md

 top of MLS.
 Regardless, MLS does not allow for or support addition or removal of group members without informing all other members.

-Membership of an MLS group is the managed at the level of individual clients.
+Membership of an MLS group is managed at the level of individual clients.
 In most cases, a client corresponds to a specific device used by a user.
 If a user has multiple devices, the user will be represented in a group by multiple clients.
 If an application wishes to implement operations at the level of